inconshreveable/ngrok/README.md

 Thank you to everyone who contributed to ngrok v1 it in its early days with PRs, issues and feedback.
 If you wish to continue development on this codebase, please fork it.

+ngrok's service continues to operate and you can sign up for it here: [https://ngrok.com/signup](https://ngrok.com/signup)

 ## What is ngrok?

 ngrok is a globally distributed reverse proxy that secures, protects and accelerates your applications and network services, no matter where you run them.
 You can think of ngrok as the front door to your applications. ngrok combines your reverse proxy, firewall, API gateway, and global load balancing into one. ngrok can capture and analyze all traffic to your web service for later inspection and replay.

-To use ngrok, please sign up at [https://ngrok.com/signup](https://ngrok.com/signup).
+To use ngrok, sign up at [https://ngrok.com/signup](https://ngrok.com/signup)

 ## ngrok open-source development
 ngrok continues to contribute to the open source ecosystem at [https://github.com/ngrok](https://github.com/ngrok) with: